elementalfoundation/elementalservices.nl/index.md

 I've also worked on home alarm systems, served as a fallback engineer on retainer, and other projects.

 The specifics of the assignment can be diverse.
-I enjoy working on something that serves a clear purpose, and I appreciate variety.
+I enjoy working on deeply technical projects that serve a clear purpose, and I appreciate variety.

 I prefer working in **Linux and open-source** environments, but that’s not a hard requirement.